kash2277/CS410-Project-5/README.md

 -Download and install the Java Development Kit (JDK) on your system.

--Download and install an Integrated Development Environment (IDE) for Java development.VScode suggested. -Install required JAVA extensions.
+-Download and install an Integrated Development Environment (IDE) for Java development.VScode suggested.Install required JAVA extensions.

--Download the code as a zip file and extract it to a folder
+-Download the JAVA zip file and extract it to a folder

 -Open the IDE and create a new project.

--Add the downloaded Java code files to the project.
+-Add the downloaded JAVA files to the project.

 **RUN:**

--change the name of the sender, recipient atsign keys in .
+-change the name of the sender, recipient atsign keys in App.java.

--make sure at_keys in Keys folder inside JAVA folder are your at_keys
+-make sure at_keys in Keys folder inside JAVA folder are your at_keys.

--Run the Java executable file to start the App.
+-Run the App.java file to start the App.